You worked hard. You stayed up late, got up early, pushed through writer's block, and finally, you finished writing your entire book. Wahoo!

 Not only do you need a break after writing your book, your book needs one too.

 Letting your book sit for a few weeks, even a month, gives you time to regain perspective and start to see what your book really is about—or what it needs to become.

-For me, I’ve been letting my book sit for two weeks, and only now am I feeling ready to get started with the editing process.
+For me, I can let my books sit for two weeks, and only then do I start to feel ready to get started with the editing process.

 2. Read Your Book